google/xls/docs_src/tutorials/prefix_scan.md

 ```

 The first let expression produces a tuple of 3 values.
 It only cares about the
-last value `result`, so it stubs out the other two elements via the 'ignore'
+last value `result`, so it stubs out the other two elements via the 'unused'
 placeholder `_`.

 ```dslx-snippet
   let (_, _, result) =
 ```

 Why a 3-Tuple?
+Because the subsequent loop on the right hand side of this
-Because he following loop has tuple of three values as the
+assignment has a tuple of three values as the accumulator.
+The return type of
-accumulator.
-The return type of the loop is the type of the accumulator, so
+the loop is the type of the accumulator, so the above let needs to be of the
-above let needs to be of the same type.
+same type.

 #### Enumerated Loop